 Another substance food companies use to make it hard to stop eating is salt.

 We have salt on everything now.
 People love salt.
 Imagine eating food without any added salt.
 Terrible.
 More than three-quarters of the salt we consume in a week come from processed foods.

 Food companies dump sack after sack of salt into their cheeses, canned soups, and TV dinners.
-Even the low-fat, low-sugar versions of their foods have huge doses of salt.
+Even the low-fat, low-sugar versions of their foods have vast doses of salt.

 Among the basic tastes, salt is one of the hardest ones to live without.
-Salt, or sodium chloride, give foods their taste appeal.
+Salt gives foods their taste appeal.

 You can find it in everything from:

 We taste salty foods like we do sweets, throughout the mouth.
-The body has receptors for detecting salt that goes all the way through the mouth and down to the gut.
+The body has receptors for detecting salt.
+They go all the way through the mouth and down to the gut.